Aigerimkrm/Mood-to-Movies/README.md

 ## Instructions on how to run the code:
 1) Download the folder from the Github Repository: https://github.com/Aigerimkrm/Mood-to-Movies
-2) Open Anaconda Prompt/Terminal and navigate to the project folder:
+2) Open Anaconda Prompt/Terminal and navigate to the project folder (cd)
 3) Install the required packages: pip install -r requirements.txt.
 (This will automatically install all the libraries used in the project)
 4) To Launch App, run this final command: streamlit run app.py
+5) The website will then open on your browser!

 ## Dataset Generation